patelrohanv/patelrohanv.blog/posts/dva-c01-studying-code.md

 * manage, configure, and provision your AWS infrastructure as code

   * done with a CloudFormation template (YAML or JSON)
+* template

+  * parameters - allows you to input custom values
+  * conditions - make decisions based on parameters
+  * resources - mandatory section; the resources CloudFormation will create
+  * mappings - custom mappings
+  * transform - allows you to reference code in S3
 * benefits

   * infrastructure is provisioned consistently